Cashing in on health scares, China online food sales boom

 "I think people are willing to pay a higher premium than in the West.
 In other markets, like the UK, food e-commerce is about convenience.
 Here, there's going to be a higher quality and safety premium," said Chen Yougang, a partner at consultancy McKinsey.

-But convincing some skeptical Chinese consumers on food quality will remain a battle.
+But convincing some sceptical Chinese consumers on food quality will remain a battle.
 Shanghai-based Zhang Lei expressed doubt on the credentials of some products being touted as organic.

 "Everyone knows that in China organic is not the real thing," said the mother of one.

-Research firm Euromonitor has more modest expectations, but still sees growth comfortably beating major overseas markets.
-It looks at volumes rather than values of online purchases of fresh food, with the Chinese market expected to grow by around 8 percent by 2017 from 664 million metric tons this year, compared to U.S. growth of about 5 percent from 77 million metric tons.

-So far, most food sold on China's largest online shopping sites such as Yihaodian, majority owned by Wal-Mart, and Jingdong Mall has been packaged items or fruit with a relatively long shelf-life.
+So far, most food sold on China's largest online shopping sites such as Yihaodian, majority owned by Wal-Mart (WMT.N), and Jingdong Mall has been packaged items or fruit with a relatively long shelf-life.

 But a wave of new businesses are focusing on fresh and premium produce, using the Internet to target higher-income consumers than supermarkets, which typically serve a broader customer base, analysts say.